MiguelCastillo/Brackets-Themes/README.md

 - Dynamic loading of codemirror's css theme files from the theme directory.
 - Dynamic loading of custom themes.
 Handy if you want to create your own themes or already have themes you want to keep when you upgrade brackets.
 - Custom themes are 100% codemirror standard.
-- Give the editor document some nice webkit scrollbars

 Custom themes 101 guide
 ===============